CJmusic/CJmusic/README.md

   - Software QA Engineer at onsemi, a power and sensing company, where I validate and test hearing aid components, algorithms and software
   - Audio Engineer and Guitar Player at INSPIRE360 Church
   - Musician, find my EP Medication Generation on all major streaming platforms!
-  - APCJ40_MKII: a custom Ableton Remote Script for the Akai APC40 MkII
+  - [APCJ40_MKII](https://github.com/CJmusic/APCJ40_MKII): a custom Ableton Remote Script for the Akai APC40 MkII
   - [cjmusic.github.io](cjmusic.github.io): my personal website and blog
   - more...

+Find me on:
+ - LinkedIn
+ - YouTube
+ - Twitter

 I'm actively looking for collaborators and open source projects to contribute to.